BLUF-Ltd/Telegram-Events-Bot/README.md

 in event cities (and their localised names, which we also store, so people can search for 'Wien' or 'Vienna', for instance), and if any are found, it sends them back a summary message with the names and dates, plus a link to see more details on the calendar web site.

-To set the bot up, you will need to install the telegram.php script somewhere on your server where it's accessible to the outside world, and make sure that URL is defined as WEBHOOK_URL in the KEYStelegram.php file.
+To set the bot up, you will need to install the [telegram.php](telegram.php] script somewhere on your server where it's accessible to the outside world, and make sure that URL is defined as WEBHOOK_URL in the KEYStelegram.php file.

-Then, from the command line on your server, run the register_telegram_webhook.php script to tell Telegram where you want to receive messages:
+Then, from the command line on your server, run the [register_telegram_webhook.php](register_telegram_webhook.php) script to tell Telegram where you want to receive messages:

 		php8.2 register_telegram_webhook.php